jackwasey/icd/README.md

 Features
 --------

--   find comorbidities of patients based on admission or discharge ICD-9 or ICD-10 codes, e.g. Cancer, Heart Disease
+-   find comorbidities of patients based on ICD-9 or ICD-10 codes, e.g. Cancer, Heart Disease
     -   several standard mappings of ICD codes to comorbidities are included (Quan, Deyo, Elixhauser, AHRQ, PCCC)
     -   very fast assignment of ICD codes to comorbidities (using matrix